The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Analysis of UMAP in terms of Attraction and Repulsion Shape

 \section{Analysis of UMAP in terms of Attraction and Repulsion Shape}

 Using the gradient decomposition and the distance form (\ref{eq:low_dim_umap}), the attraction and repulsion shapes are given by

 and

 respectively.
 This section focuses on the default shapes of UMAP, controlled primarily by the parameters $a$ and $b$, and discusses the insights learned by perturbing them.
-The discussion below is generally valid for $b\leq1$, where the attraction shape is strictly increasing and thus invertible (For derivation, see Appendix~\ref{supp:derivation_atr}).
+The discussion below is generally valid for $b\leq1$, where the attraction shape is strictly increasing and thus invertible (for derivation, see Appendix~\ref{supp:derivation_atr}; for a discussion of $b>1$, see Appendix~\ref{sec:b_geq_1}).

 Figure~\ref{fig:atr_repl_shape}~(b) shows the default attraction shape of UMAP ($a=1.58,b=0.89$).
-It becomes unbounded (approaches $\infty$) as $\zeta\to0$.
+It becomes unbounded (approaches $-\infty$) as $\zeta\to0$.
 As predicted by Proposition~\ref{thm:attr}, the transition from contraction to expansion occurs when $\lambda f_a^U$ crosses $-1$ as $\zeta$ approaches $0$.
 Since the attraction shape is invertible, we can identify the distance at this transition, $\zeta_{-1}=(\lambda f_a^U)^{-1}(-1)$, as the minimum distance for contraction due to attractive updates.
 Effectively, $\zeta>\zeta_{-1}$ causes contraction, and $0<\zeta<\zeta_{-1}$ causes expansion, contradicting the intuition that attractive updates consistently bring points closer together.

 If $\zeta_{-1}$ is high, neighboring points oscillate between contraction and expansion, and the clusters appear fuzzy.
 For the sharpest boundaries, then, the goal of optimization can be recast as one of achieving the limit $\zeta_{-1}\to0$.
+The default shape oscillates around $\zeta=1.07$, which is large compared to the expectation (i.e., the limit $\zeta_{-1}\to0$).
 As a result, UMAP's learning rate schedule requires annealing to zero (Figs.~\ref{fig:atr_repl_shape}~(c,d)).
-On the other hand, the repulsion shape (Eq.~\ref{eq:repl_shape}) is always positive and satisfies Proposition~\ref{thm:repl}. $f_r^U$ approaches $0$ as $\zeta\to\infty$ and approaches $\infty$ as $\zeta\to0$ (Fig.~\ref{fig:atr_repl_shape}~(e)).
+The effect is evident when we quantify the distances among the k-NN pairs in the learned embeddings (Table~\ref{tab:tab_zeta_1}).
+Without annealing, the average distance among the k-NN pairs increases by $\approx1.16$, consistent with the predicted scale set by $\zeta_{-1}$.
+This increase persists even when the embedding dimensions are scaled to unit variance (by $\approx 0.18$).